 - If you cannot find a local drop-off option, NLR, Republic Services, and Veolia offer mail-in LED recycling services for a fee.

 - LED holiday string lights can also be recycled through big box stores or mailed to HolidayLEDs, Environmental LED, or Christmas Light Source.

 Can I recycle LED bulbs in my curbside recycling bin?

 It is unlikely that you can recycle LED bulbs curbside as they contain hazardous substances, such as lead and arsenic.

 Are LED light bulbs household hazardous waste (HHW) like CFL bulbs?

 No, but it’s still best not to throw them in the trash.
 Some LEDs, like string lights, do not contain hazardous materials but some contain heavy metals like arsenic and lead and should be disposed of properly as a result.
 Your community may have a hazardous waste drop-off location where you can safely dispose of those.
 Find local options by adding your ZIP code in the Earth911 Recycling Locator.

 How are LED bulbs recycled?

-LED bulbs are first processed through a shredder to break apart the components.
-These pieces are then run through separators depending on the recycler.
+LED bulbs are first processed in a shredder to break apart the components.
+The pieces are run through separators.
 Some use an eddy current sorter while others use a photopic separator to separate glass, plastic, and metal.
 In some instances, a magnet is used to remove metal.